Understanding the Pleasure and Pain Principle Will Help You Hack Your Life

 That means that if you’re gonna do something, that is going to cause you emotional pain right now you will do anything in the world to avoid that thing, right?
 As opposed to something that’s gonna get you pleasure but the pleasure is logical and it’s far from now.

 That’s why most of you can’t save money.
-That’s why people struggle with saving money, that’s why people struggle with going to the gym, because see when you go to the gym, what’s gonna happen your logically, you realized, your gonna have a really nice body and you’ll like, wow it’s gonna be six months from now, right?
+That’s why people struggle with saving money, that’s why people struggle with going to the gym, because see when you go to the gym, what’s gonna happen logically, you realized, you are gonna have a really nice body and you’ll be like, wow it’s gonna be six months from now, right?

 So it’s pleasure, the pleasure of looking good, number two since you’ve really never had that incredible body in many cases, you don’t even know the pleasure of having a body like that.

 Trust me, you don’t know the absolute benefits of it that go way beyond just how you’re looking and things like that, the energy that you haven’t thought about.
 So you don’t even know the reality of it, right?
 But it’s your perception and it’s six months from now and it’s logical, it’s not emotional.

 So if you wanna lose weight, tie pain to the emotional side of it and the emotions of now, not six months from now.
 Think about the emotional things like, what are people saying about you right now, if you’re overweight right, and the emotions that go along with that.
 And think of the immediate pleasure you could have if you don’t need that cookie.
 So forget about the calories and how you’re gonna gain weight.

 What if you were the focus on right now, if I don’t need this cookie, you know my stomach won’t feel like crap five minutes from now, right.
 By that time I’m done eating this cookie, it’ll be gone anyway.
 What’s the point?